How Much Does It Cost For A 10x10 Home Gym Floor?

 Using foam tiles for 10x10 home gym flooring is a popular choice, as they’re easy to install and budget-friendly.
 They provide some fall protection and cushioning.
 Foam has a nice level of traction to prevent slips while working out.
 Expect to pay an average of $175 for foam tiles in a 10x10 foot room, where the best options include:

-• Gym Floor Workout Fitness Tile: You’ll pay less than $2 per square foot for these tiles.
+- Gym Floor Workout Fitness Tile: You’ll pay around $2 per square foot for these tiles.
 They have an impressive level of durability for foam tiles, as they can support the weight of exercise equipment.

-• Premium Foam Kids and Gym Tiles: You’ll pay less than $1.50 per square foot for these tiles, making them one of the most affordable gym floors.
+- Premium Foam Kids and Gym Tiles: You’ll pay around $1-2 or so per square foot for these tiles, making them one of the most affordable gym floors.
 They are available in numerous colors when you want to brighten up the workout space.

 Interlocking PVC Tiles